-EPR/recycling score BAD PARTIALLY BAD PARTIALLY GOOD GOOD Support for Individual Producer Responsibility Although Microsoft now states that it "supports the mandatory collection and recycling of consumer electronics funded by individual producers", for full marks support for the principle of Individual Producer Responsibility needs to be more explicit.
+EPR/recycling score BAD PARTIALLY BAD PARTIALLY GOOD GOOD Support for Individual Producer Responsibility Although Microsoft supports producer-funded recycling programmes, it does not explicitly support that these allocate costs to individual producers, so as to drive product design change.
 More information here and here.
-Provides voluntary takeback where no EPR laws exist Microsoft now provides a link to CEA's recycling website for its US customers.
-CEA's recycling pages.
-Microsoft's Authorised Refurbisher (MAR) Programme extends the lifespan of otherwise obsolete PCs.
+Provides voluntary takeback where no EPR laws exist No voluntary takeback programmes, although Microsoft announced that it is extending its refurbishment MAR program to include OEM and refurbisher partners that sell refurbished PCs to the open market - thus extending the lifespan of otherwise obsolete PCs.
 More information.
-Provides info for individual customers on takeback in all countries where products are sold Microsoft provides a link to CEA's recycling site @ mygreenelectronics.org which gives information about recycling in the US, although Microsoft/Xbox is not one of the companies/ products listed.
-A link listing Microsoft's recycling partners in the EU is too large to download.
-Links to individual EU country sites are not very helpful, as they connect to main government websites and not even the respective Environmental Ministries responsible for WEEE Directive enforcement or to the Producer Responsibility Organisations in each EU Member State.
-E.g. For UK links to UK govt website - not even DEFRA E.g. for Poland, link to main PL govt website - not even MOS, the Env Ministry.
+Provides info for individual customers on takeback in all countries where products are sold Links are given for all EU countries (as part of WEEE Directive), but no information is available for customers anywhere else in the world.
+More information.
 Reports on amount of waste electrical and electronic equipment (WEEE) collected and recycled In 2006, Microsoft funded the direct recovery and recycling of over 1.3 million kgs of consumer electrical and electronic goods from European households, which represents some 37% of their year 2000 hardware sales volume in Europe.
 This metric available only for Europe.
 However, in Europe Microsoft pays for recycling historical waste by current market share and not for the actual amount recycled.
 So, there is no relationship between what Microsoft pays for recycling and the amount actually recycled.
 More information.